 When determining whether a hardware synth is worth it to you, there are a few cost-to-benefit concerns worth considering:

 - Do you plan on making money with the hardware synth?
-Sometimes we have to spend money to make money.
-If you're in the business of live peformance and/or recording, having a top-notch hardware synthesizer may be worth the hefty price tag, especially if you'll make the money back.
-Of course software synths can also work wonders in these situations.
+Sometimes, we have to spend money to make money.
+If you're in the business of live performance and/or recording, having a top-notch hardware synthesizer may be worth the hefty price tag, especially if you'll make the money back.
+Of course, software synths can also work wonders in these situations.

 - How much do you prefer the tactile control of hardware over software?
 A major drawback of audio software of all types is the lack of touch control.
 Many musicians feel more connected to their music when they have a tangible instrument to play.
 This is perhaps the most important consideration when deciding whether a hardware synth is worth it.

 - Consider the synth as an investment.
 Some hardware synths have established legendary status.
-Their price point may actually increase with time, especially if they've been discontinued by the manufacturer.
+Their price point may actually increase with time, especially if the manufacturer has discontinued them.
 Furthermore, while plugins may sell for 50% of the original cost on the used market, hardware synths tend to maintain their value, often selling for 70% or more if kept in good condition.